williamscott701/NK/scripts/README.md

 # Scripts

-This directory contains various utility scripts for the Bible web application.
+This directory contains utility scripts for the Bible web application.

-## Bible Order Scripts
+## Current Scripts

-Scripts for managing and fixing Bible book orders and chronological arrangements.

 ### `check-pending-concepts.js`